 Sitter in 4 portraits

-Cetshwayo was the last King of the independent Zulu nation in Southern Africa, succeeding his father after his death in 1872.
+The last king of the independent Zulu nation in Southern Africa.
 He restored political power and prestige to his kingdom after its decline under his father's reign.
-His strong military prowess built a disciplined 40,000 man army, which he led against the British in the Anglo Zulu War (1879).
-The defeat, by Zulu soldiers, armed only with spears and shields, claimed the lives of 867 white soldiers and 440 black auxiliaries in a single day.
-Considered a strong threat to colonial interests, he was deposed when his capital, Ulundi, was destroyed and captured.
-Imprisoned in Cape Town, South Africa, he found an unexpected ally in John Wodehouse, 1st Earl of Kimberley who admitted the Zulu invasion was "unjust and unnecessary".
-Ceyshwayo took the opportunity to request a visit to Britain to negotiate his return to the throne in an effort to prevent further conflict.
+His strong military prowess led a disciplined 40,000 man army, which fought against the British in the Anglo Zulu War (1879).
+The defeat, by Zulu soldiers armed only with spears and shields, claimed the lives of 867 white soldiers and 440 black auxiliaries in a single day.
+Considered a strong threat to British colonial interests, he was deposed when his capital, Ulundi, was destroyed and captured.
+Imprisoned in Cape Town, South Africa, he found an unexpected ally in John Wodehouse, 1st Earl of Kimberley who admitted the Zulu invasion was 'unjust and unnecessary'.
+He took the opportunity to request a visit to Britain to negotiate his return to the throne in an effort to prevent further conflict.
 He was reinstated as King in 1883.